docpad-archive/documentation/core/meta-data.html.md

 The MIME content-type for the output file.

 #### `ctime`
-The date object for when this file was created.
+The `Date` object for when this file was created.

 #### `mtime`
-The date object for when this file was modified.
+The `Date` object for when this file was modified.

 #### `encoding`
 The encoding of the file.
 Either `binary` or `utf8`.